 We can't find any medical evidence that this probiotic extract is hydrating to skin or reduces the appearance of lines and wrinkles, nor does Tula cite any on their product page.

 Probiotics, definitionally, are live cultures.
 So Tula is marketing their Hydrating Day & Night cream as a probiotic cream, listing multiple probiotic ingredients in the full ingredient list, but also noting that there are no live probiotics in the formulation.

 Our Clean Skincare Picks

-There are skincare products that contain ingredients shown in clinical trials to be effective for reducing wrinkles and improving skin quality generally.
+There are skincare products containing ingredients shown in clinical trials to be effective for reducing wrinkles and improving skin quality.